dmitry-ivanov/laravel-testing-tools/README.md

 #### `dontSeeScheduleCount()`

-Check that schedule events count doesn't equal to the specified:
+Assert that schedule count doesn't equal to the given value:

 ```php
 $this->dontSeeScheduleCount(5);